 The Campus Master Plan seeks to supplement the current multi-modal system with an innovative approach to closing the physical north-south and east-west gaps on campus.

-The University of Illinois at Urbana-Champaign, with its history of innovation, is a prime candidate to test a pilot program for autonomous shuttles.
+The University of Illinois Urbana-Champaign, with its history of innovation, is a prime candidate to test a pilot program for autonomous shuttles.
 Two intersecting routes, as simple, linear, “out and back” models are proposed for Peabody Drive on South campus, and for South Mathews Avenue, on the east side of campus.
 A third route to link the University of Illinois Research Park to the core of campus has also been discussed as a potential opportunity.
 The autonomous shuttle program can greatly enhance physical access between academic and student life facilities, as well as increase collaboration among research institutes in both corridors.